The Beginner's Guide to Rabbit Care

 No matter what bunny you choose to bring into your family, there’s no reason they can’t live a happy and fulfilled life, given they are properly cared for.
 To get you started, here are some of the key things you should know about caring for your new bunny:

-As with any small furry pet, you always need to ensure that it is kept in a suitable enclosure.
+As with any small furry pet, you must always ensure your rabbit is kept in a suitable enclosure.
 This is primarily to help protect them from danger or accidents (especially if you have other, larger pets), but it can also protect your home from their sharp teeth, especially if you intend to keep your rabbit indoors.
 However, if you rabbit-proof your home, it is completely feasible to have free-range rabbits indoors.

 It’s important to remember that rabbits are social creatures and, as such, should be kept in matched pairs as a minimum.
 This means the enclosure you choose for your rabbit will need to accommodate more than just one and provide them with enough space to run, jump, rest and go to the bathroom comfortably.

-What enclosure is suitable for your rabbits will depend on their size.
-Still, in general, two medium-sized rabbits will need an enclosure such as an outdoor hutch with a run or a cage with an indoor pen that offers a minimum of three by two square metres of space and a height of one metre., but the bigger the better!
-You also need to consider the space once your rabbits are fully grown, as the enclosure must adhere to the “three-hop rule”, which means your rabbits must be able to complete at least 3 full hops when travelling the length of their enclosure.
+You also need to consider the space once your rabbits are fully grown, as the enclosure must adhere to the “three-hop rule”, which means your rabbits must be able to complete at least three full hops when travelling the length of their enclosure.
 It’s also important that your rabbit can fully stand up, at least in the run section.

 Setting Up Your Rabbit's Enclosure